winniewjeng/winniewjeng.github.io/_posts/2020-06-01-Transistor.md

 N-type transistors are normally open and thus its behavior to voltage supply is complementary to that of an P-type transistor.

 When the N-type transistor is connected to ground, the transistor acts like an open switch between the source and the drain, creating an open circuit with high impedance.
-The current for circuit in such a state is said to be <em>floating</em> 🎈
+The current for circuit in such a state is said to be <em>floating</em> 🎈🎈🎈

 If the N-type transistor is supplied with standard voltage of 1.2V, then it acts like a connected switch to the circuit, and light bulb on 💡

 N-type transistors have arrows drawn on its gate in the pointing direction from drain to source.

-A circuit that contains both P-type and N-type transistors is called a CMOS circuit, which stands for
+<br>A circuit that contains both P-type and N-type transistors is called a CMOS circuit, which stands for
 <em>complementary metal-oxide semiconductor</em> circuit.

 ## NOT Gate